HackathonHackers/code-of-conduct/README.md

 * Must be on topic
 * Must NOT give intentionally misleading advice
 * Must NOT be images/memes unless relevant or asked for in the original post
-* Must NOT be single words or phrases without explaination.
+* Must NOT be single words or phrases without explanation.

 ### Incident Reporting